nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The following activity diagram summarizes what happens when a user executes an ```add``` command:
 ![images](images/AddCommandActivityDiagram.png)

+<div markdown="span" class="alert alert-info">:information_source:
+ **Note:** There should only be one arrowhead at the end of every line in the Activity Diagram.
+This is a known limitation of PlantUML.</div>

 Given below is an example usage scenario and how the add operation behaves at each step.

 Step 1.
 A valid command `add n/Dylan p/97998581 e/dylan.eyyou@gmail.com r/Pilot et/Full time s/3500 l/PhD y/4`